BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 > - Secure – Harden resources and services with Azure Security Benchmark.
 > - Defend – Detect and resolve threats to resources, workloads, and services.

-Continually assesing the state of the environment (virtual machines, container registries, SQL servers) for vulnerabilities, creating automatic reports with actionable suggestions.
+Continually assessing the state of the environment (virtual machines, container registries, SQL servers) for vulnerabilities, creating automatic reports with actionable suggestions.

-Security in the cloud is multilayered, security policies are built on top of azure policies, can range from affecting a subscription, a management group or the entire tennat.
+Security in the cloud is multilayered, security policies are built on top of azure policies, can range from affecting a subscription, a management group or the entire tenant.

 When resources are added or changed, Defender for Cloud can detect if they are configured according to best practices guidelines detailed in Azure Security Benchmark. and it provides a simple way to configure the resources to address problems.
 There is also a dashboard that displays how secured is the system.